 Never wear your watch and bracelet on top of your cuff.
 While standing with your arms down, the sleeve or cuff should cover your watch and bracelet.
 And while bending your arm, the watch and bracelet should peek out of your sleeve or cuff.

-The gold watch strap is a very refined and a single layer of the bracelet will solidify the look.
+- The gold watch strap is very refined and a single layer of the bracelet will solidify the look.